libgdx/libgdx.github.io/wiki/articles/console-support.md

 ---
 Console support for libGDX is a hotly debated topic.
 This page tries to give a broad overview of how you might go about getting your game to work on your favourite consoles, including Xbox, PlayStation and Nintendo Switch.

-## Porting the Code Base Manually
-A straight-forward, but quite time-consuming approach of getting your libGDX game to run on consoles is to (manually) port your code to a different language & engine.
-Usually this is done by dedicated teams.
-Successful examples of this include [Slay the Spire](https://pbs.twimg.com/media/ETkH_QvXkAAD2N7?format=png), which was ported by [Sickhead Games](https://www.sickhead.com/), as well as Orangepixel's [games](https://www.orangepixel.net/category/games/) (check out his devlogs for more information).

-## Compiling/Transpiling
+## The General Idea
-A more user-friendly (but technologically complex) way of porting your game is to compile/transpile it to code that can run on your targeted platform.
-This involves writing a custom backend for the platform in question.
+To get your libGDX game running on consoles, you need to port your code base to a different language.
+While (in theory) this can be done manually, a considerably less time-consuming (but technologically complex) way of porting your game is to compile/transpile it to code that can run on your targeted platform.
 Inspiration can be drawn from libGDX's Web (see [GWT](https://www.gwtproject.org/)) and iOS (see [RoboVM](https://github.com/MobiVM/robovm)) backends, which already do this.

-This approach was successfully employed by Robotality to port Pathway to the Nintendo Switch platform.
-For this, they used a custom fork of RoboVM and their own SDL backend.
-See [here](https://www.reddit.com/r/NintendoSwitch/comments/npx21u/comment/h07ls1u/) for a short write up.

-Other options may include:
+In addition, you need a custom libGDX backend with bindings for the device in question.

+## Successful Examples
+There are a couple of games, which have successfully done this in the past:
+- [Slay the Spire](https://store.steampowered.com/app/646570/Slay_the_Spire/), which was ported by [Sickhead Games](https://www.sickhead.com/) first to C# and then to C++<sup><a href="https://pbs.twimg.com/media/ETkH_QvXkAAD2N7?format=png">[1]</a></sup>
+- [Pathway](https://store.steampowered.com/app/546430/Pathway/), which uses a custom fork of RoboVM and a SDL backend<sup><a href="https://www.reddit.com/r/NintendoSwitch/comments/npx21u/comment/h07ls1u/">[2]</a></sup>
+- [Orangepixel's games](https://www.orangepixel.net/category/games/) (check out his devlogs for more information)

+## Different Approaches & Other Resources
-- CodenameOne's [ParparVM](https://github.com/codenameone/CodenameOne/tree/master/vm); TheLogicMaster has a working PoC of a homebrew backend over at [SwitchGDX](https://github.com/TheLogicMaster/SwitchGDX)
+- TheLogicMaster has a working PoC of a Nintendo Switch homebrew backend over at [SwitchGDX](https://github.com/TheLogicMaster/SwitchGDX), which uses a [custom fork](https://github.com/TheLogicMaster/clearwing-vm) of CodenameOne's [ParparVM](https://github.com/codenameone/CodenameOne/tree/master/vm)
-- IKVM (which was used by libGDX [in the past](https://code.google.com/archive/p/libgdx/wikis/IOSWIP.wiki)) & a SDL backend; see [here](https://github.com/ikvm-revived/ikvm) for IKVM's main fork and [here](https://github.com/Anuken/Arc/tree/master/backends/backend-sdl) for Ark's SDL backend
+- IKVM (which was used by libGDX [in the past](https://code.google.com/archive/p/libgdx/wikis/IOSWIP.wiki)) could prove as another viable option; see [here](https://github.com/ikvm-revived/ikvm) for IKVM's current main fork
+- Anuken's Ark has a SDL backend [here](https://github.com/Anuken/Arc/tree/master/backends/backend-sdl)
-- GWT/[TeaVM](/roadmap/#teavm) -> UWP; see [here](https://web.archive.org/web/20200428040905/https://www.badlogicgames.com/forum/viewtopic.php?f=17&t=14766) and [here](https://github.com/libgdx/libgdx/issues/5330)
+- GWT/[TeaVM](/roadmap/#teavm) could be used to transpile code to Javascript, which could then be used in a UWP app; see [here](https://web.archive.org/web/20200428040905/https://www.badlogicgames.com/forum/viewtopic.php?f=17&t=14766) and [here](https://github.com/libgdx/libgdx/issues/5330) for some thoughts on this approach
 - A similar goal is being pursued by the [mini2Dx](https://github.com/mini2Dx/mini2Dx) project.